pwncollege/example-dojo/README.md

 ### The Flag

-The flag is located at `/flag`, and is only readable by root.
+The flag is located at `/flag`, and is only readable by `root`.
-The challenge will execute as root.
+The challenge will execute as `root`.
 Nothing else is true.

 Do not assume any structure to the flag.